 Lawyer: Husband of missing woman charged with murder

-FARMINGTON, Conn.
-(AP) — The lawyer for the estranged husband of a missing Connecticut mother of five said his client has been charged with murder in her disappearance.
+HARTFORD, Conn.
+(AP) — The estranged husband of a missing Connecticut mother of five has been charged with murder in her disappearance, his lawyer said.

 State police took Fotis Dulos from his Farmington home Tuesday.